Almarranz/Zoccali_astrophotometry/README.md

 #####IDL#####
 1. aling_new.pro.
 Aligns the images with correl_optimize, put them in a cube and generate a list for offsets.
 2.cachos_new.pro. cut off the images from the cube using the offset list generated in aling_new 3.extractpsf_new.pro.
-Este hay que adaptarlo para que saque la psf de las imagenes de cachos 4.deepastro_new. pro.
+Gets the psf over cachos.
+4.deepastro_new. pro.
 Runs starfinder on the reduced aligned cachos (extracted from the cube)

 #####PYTHON#####